South German Railway Museum: Wagons

 There is a collection of valuable Prussian and Saxon passenger coaches, that have still to be refurbished because, before they had been bought by the SEH, they had stood in the open for many years and fell into disrepair as a result.
 A lot of time and money will be required to restore them.

 In the wagon shed a historical saloon coach belonging to the last crown prince of Prussia is on display.

-Model Railway
+Model railway

 An I-gauge model railway layout may also be viewed at the museum.

-Opening Times and Annual Events
+Opening times and annual events

 The museum is open to visitors on weekends and public holidays between March and October.
 Larger events include the steam days in May and the steam engine festival in September that is also combined with a meeting of I-gauge model railway enthusiasts.
 At the latter, many working layouts and modules are displayed or presented and there are also I-gauge items for sale.